brene/docs/source/docs/security/index.md

 ---
 title: Security
 order: 105
 description:
 ---

 Graph.cool has a strong security model built in.
 You can read about setting permissions on individual fields in the [Data Model](data-model.html#Permissions) chapter.

 ## Authentication

-Users in your graph.cool project are just regular data nodes of the built-in [User model](data-model.html#User-Model).
+Users in your graph.cool project are represented as regular data nodes of the built-in [User model](data-model.html#User-Model).
 This means that to sign up a new user you simple run the createUser mutation.
 The User model has one special mutation to support sign-in using email and password:

 ```
 mutation {